mepelboim-tromero/tromero-npm-test/README.md

 ## How to test the tromero NPM package locally with this server

-A. Go to the package directory and run the following command:
+1. Go to the package directory and run the following command:

 ```bash
 npm link
 ```

-B. Go to the server directory and run the following command:
+2. Go to the server directory and run the following command:

 ```bash
 npm link tromero
 ```

-C. Now you can use the package in the server code.
+3. Now you can use the package in the server code.